 Sometimes, property that would be considered nonmarital may be classified as marital property.
-For example, income earned from nonmarital property may become marital property if it is used or relied on by the parties during the marriage.
+For example, income earned from the nonmarital property may become marital property if it is used or relied on by the parties during the marriage.

 Another example would be nonmarital assets that are commingled with marital assets.
-Commingling occurs if nonmarital property becomes so intermingled with marital property that the nonmarital property is no longer traceable, and is incapable of being specifically identified as nonmarital property.
+Commingling occurs if the nonmarital property becomes so intermingled with a marital property that the nonmarital property is no longer traceable, and is incapable of being specifically identified as nonmarital property.

 Nonmarital funds lose their separate identity if they have been commingled in bank accounts or accounts that were used for the parties’ marital income and expenses.